HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ### How much can we save via wasm-opt?

-`wasm-opt` from the [Binaryen](https://github.com/WebAssembly/binaryen) suite is a powerful optimization tool that can improve both size and performance of the resulting binaries.
+`wasm-opt` from the <a hreflang="en" href="https://github.com/WebAssembly/binaryen">Binaryen</a> suite is a powerful optimization tool that can improve both size and performance of the resulting binaries.
 It's used in major WebAssembly toolchains such as Emscripten, wasm-pack and AssemblyScript to optimize binaries produced by the underlying compiler.

 It provides significant size savings on both uncompressed and compressed real-world benchmarks: